Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Generic software forces workarounds.
 Roofing-specific platforms handle this natively.

 Insurance adjusters, homeowners, and your own crews need timestamped, geotagged photo documentation throughout the job.
-You’re not just capturing progress—you’re building claims evidence.
+You’re building claims evidence.
 Roofing software should make this effortless.

 Many roofing contractors operate seasonally or respond to weather events.
 Your software needs to handle: